Avīci: Details about Avīci

 Some believe rebirth in (or any lower realm, for that matter) should be seen as a process of purification.
 If anyone correctly follows the teachings of Buddha, they will be able to attain enlightenment without going to any hell even if they have accumulated a vast amount of negative karma (excluding Anantarika-karma).

-There are many stories of people who have accumulated negative karma but avoided all the levels of Naraka because they attained enlightenment before their karma ripened, this should not be taken as the means is a justification for the ends but by doing one pure act of kindness can eradicate all past discretionary behaviour.
-If one has Anantarika-karma, he will not be able to attain enlightenment in this life because this negative karma will ripen immediately.
+There are many stories of people who have accumulated negative karma but avoided all the levels of Naraka because they attained enlightenment before their karma ripened; this should not be taken as the means being a justification for the ends, but doing one pure act of kindness can eradicate all past discretionary behaviour.
+If one has Anantarika-karma, they will not be able to attain enlightenment in this life because this negative karma will ripen immediately.

 Buddhism accepts the principle of anattā, according to which there is no concept of self.
 Consequences are results of actions that are brought by in an impersonal manner described with the concept of karma.
 There is no supernatural being applying its own will to determine someone's fate: "[...] beings are owners of kamma, heir to kamma, born of kamma, related through kamma, and have kamma as their arbitrator.
 Kamma is what creates distinctions among beings in terms of coarseness & refinement."